snnib-e/process-kanban/README.md

 # process-kanban
-Measure and track your process.
+Measure and track your processes.